20 Tasty Vegan Cake Recipes

-A foolproof vegan carrot cake made up of 2 layers, sandwiched and topped with dairy-free cream cheese frosting.
-Perfect all year round or as a special treat at Easter.
+A foolproof, lightly spiced, moist vegan carrot cake made up of 2 layers.
+It’s sandwiched and topped with dairy-free cream cheese frosting, and it’s perfect all year round or as a special treat at Easter.

 Calling all green tea lovers!
 If you like matcha in a latte, you’ll love it in this cake.
 It’s covered and filled with vanilla buttercream to give a sweet contrast to the earthy flavours of the matcha.

 A 2-layer vanilla cake with a hint of chocolate and a vibrant red hue.
 Topped and filled with vegan cream cheese icing, the traditional way!

 This cake has only a subtle hint of coffee throughout the sponge and the buttercream frosting, which is perfect if you’re sensitive to caffeine like I am.
 If you want your coffee cake to have a bolder flavour, try my coffee and walnut sheet cake instead, which you’ll find further in this post.